micahcantor/blog/content/blog/about-that-reader-trick.md

 ## What to do instead

 If you want to interpret a language with global definitions and mutation, then, it's best not to use `Reader`.
 Instead, we can manage a stack of environments, either explicitly or with the `State` monad.
-With an environment stack,
+With an environment stack:

 - To create a local binding, we push a new environment onto the stack, then evaluate the body in this top environment.
 - To lookup a binding, we traverse the stack searching for the first appearance of the name.
 - To create a definition, we just modify the top environment on the stack, and continue with evaluation of the rest of the AST.
-- To mutate a variable, we traverse the stack searching for the appearance of the name, then return a new stack with the first instance changed.
+- To mutate a variable, we will likely need to change our `Bindings` definition to wrap values in our environment with a mutable reference like `IORef` or `STRef`.
+Otherwise, mutation works like a lookup where we change the value once it's found.

 Concretely, one way to do this would be to define our `Environment` type as a record containing the bindings, and possibly, a parent environment: